Welcome to our epic guide to edibles in Amsterdam in 2020 (and yes, we’re telling where you can get the best spacecake as well, no worries!)

 |Do measure how much weed you put in.
 Around 5mg is a good starting place.||Don’t cook at a high temperature.
 Around 130 degrees Celsius should be about the maximum.|

-If you’re interested to know more about drug culture then check out our article on truffles, CBD oil and our ultimate guide to smoking weed in Amsterdam.
-They are packed full of handy tips and local insight that will enhance your weed-in-Amsterdam experience.
+If you’re interested to know more about drug culture then check out our article on truffles, CBD oil, hash, and our ultimate guide to smoking weed in Amsterdam.
+They’re packed full of handy tips and local insight that will enhance your weed-in-Amsterdam experience.
 You can also check out our guide for the 19 best coffeeshops in Amsterdam in 2020!